konqueror1/python-binance-sdk/README.md

 Define or change api key, especially when we have not define api key in `Client` constructor, as well as `client.secret()`

+`api_key` is not always required for using binance-sdk.

+If we only want to subscribe to streams except `SubType.USER`, and don't want to make HTTPs requests, then `api_key` is unnecessary.

 ### client.secret(api_secret) -> self

 Define or change api secret.